 - Communion involves the commitment of members to grow in relationship to God together.

-- Includes spiritual formation, Bible study, devotions, prayer, worship, spiritual disciplines
+- It includes spiritual formation, Bible study, devotions, prayer, worship, spiritual disciplines.

-- Being willing to hold one another accountable for spiritual disciplines
+- It is being willing to hold one another accountable for spiritual disciplines.

 - Inclusive Community: God’s work in uniting diverse people together in Christ

 Relationships begin by welcoming all who come, getting to know each other, and remembering the stuff of their lives.

 Relationships are built by praying, caring and supporting one another.